-This 50/50 wool-acrylic pad has 50% 4 ply wool and 50% single strand wool/acrylic blend.
+This 50/50 wool-acrylic pad by Lake Country has 50% 4 ply wool and 50% single strand wool/acrylic blend.
 This combination makes a light compounding/polishing wool that removes minor oxidation, haze, dullness, and spots.
 The 50/50 pad has 1 ˝ inch twisted threads, which are less aggressive than the shorter twisted threads found on the compounding pad.
 This 50/50 wool-acrylic pad has a light soft polishing action, designed for finishing and pre-finishing on all paint surfaces; great for use with Paint Sealants and Waxes.

 - Designed with an ultra soft composition for applying all automotive waxes as well as paint sealants